TheSprout’s Style Guide

 - Or simply submit your article or event via the contact page, if you don’t want an account.
 It will likely be published anonymously and you can’t add pictures.

-Nothing uploaded to the websites goes live until it has been checked and edited by the editor or sub-editors.
+Nothing uploaded to the website goes live until it has been checked and edited by our content team.
 Where possible we will always put articles live, but occasionally we will contact you if something is unsuitable or unclear.

 5. News / Inspiration